-First, we use an existing emotion lexicon, Ren-CECps \citep{quan2010blog}, as a basic lexicon.
+We first use an existing emotion lexicon, Ren-CECps \citep{quan2010blog}, as a basic lexicon.
 Each word $w_i$ in the lexicon is mapped to an eight-dimension vector $v_i= (I^{i}_{1}, I^{i}_{2}, ..., I^{i}_{8})$, where $I^{i}_{k}\in [0,1]$ is manually annotated and represents the intensity of the $k$th discrete emotions expressed by $w_i$.
 Second, we retrieve word vectors that contain words' semantic information.
 The word vectors can be derived by statistical language modeling (e.g. Word2Vec by \cite{mikolov2013efficient}).
-We used pre-trained word vectors by \cite{song2018directional}, who provides 200-dimension word vectors for over 8 million common Chinese words and phrases.
-These word vectors are pretrained on up-to-date, large-scale, and high-quality Chinese online content, and have been validated through various natural language processing tasks \citep{song2018directional}.
-Then, the similarity between the two words can be measured by the cosine distance of the two corresponding word vectors \citep{mikolov2013efficient}.
+We used pre-trained word vectors by \cite{song2018directional}, who provide 200-dimension word vectors for over 8 million common Chinese words and phrases.
+These word vectors are pretrained on up-to-date, large-scale, and high-quality Chinese online content, and have been validated through various NLP tasks \citep{song2018directional}.
+Then, the similarity between the two words can be measured by the cosine similarity of the two corresponding word vectors \citep{mikolov2013efficient}.
 Third, we follow the approach proposed by \cite{xue2014study} and \cite{yu2019emotions} to extend the basic lexicon to a domain-specific and up-to-date lexicon.
-For every emotion word in the basic lexicon, we use 8 million word vectors to mine 100 most similar words\footnote{This parameter is suggested by \cite{xue2014study}.} as potential emotion words.
+For every emotion word in the basic lexicon, we use 8 million word vectors to mine their semantically similar words as potential emotion words.
 For each potential emotion word, we use its semantically nearest words in the basic lexicon to determine whether it is an emotion word and its intensities for eight types of discrete emotions.
-Fourth, we combine the newly mined emotion words with words in the basic lexicon to be an extended lexicon.
-We then treat the extended lexicon as a new ``basic lexicon,'' which is used to repeat the third step until the total word amount in the combined lexicon converged (See Appendix \ref{appendix:construct} for more details).
-16,921 new words were found after this process, and the extended lexicon contains totally 28,969 words.
-This result confirms the necessity of constructing a domain-specific lexicon, without which 58.4\% of unique emotion words (16,921 out of 28,969) would be ignored if only the basic lexicon were used.
+Fourth, we combine the newly mined emotion words with words in the basic lexicon to form an extended lexicon.
+We then treat the extended lexicon as a new ``basic lexicon'' that is used to repeat the third step until the total word amount in the combined lexicon converged (See Appendix \ref{appendix:construct} for more details).
+A total of 16,921 new words were found after this process, and the extended lexicon contains a total of 28,969 words.
+This result confirms the necessity of constructing a domain-specific lexicon, without which 58.4\% of unique emotion words (16,921 out of 28,969) would be ignored, i.e., if only the basic lexicon were used.
 Five raters were recruited to annotate the emotional intensities of the newly mined words for the eight discrete emotions.
 There is no statistically significant difference between the results generated by the algorithms and by the raters, confirming the validity of our new lexicon (See Appendix \ref{appendix:Eval}).